shuichirokomatsu/plotosaurus/README.md

       cumhist : This function either plots an unsmoothed cumulative histogram or returns a data frame that can be used to plot such a cumulative histogram. plot_rainbowlines : This function generates a single plot with multiple lines of rainbow colors, given a list of matrices(or data frames). vioplot_list : This function generates a series of violins in one plot, given a list of numeric vectors.
-It requires package vioplot.
+It requires package vioplot. enrichment_plot : This function generates two plots in one page - 1) a barplot of a series of expected and observed values with a star above significant ones, and 2) a line plot of log2(observed/expected), again with a star above significane ones.
+Multiple data sets can be plotted as well, optionally with a '+' above significant ones according to the combined p-value.